 "1,642 Americans are still listed by DoD as missing and unaccounted-for from the Vietnam War...The League seeks the fullest possible accounting for those still missing and repatriation of all recoverable remains.
 The League’s highest priority is accounting for Americans last known alive."
 Status-of-the-POW/MIA Issue - March 11, 2014

-Through and beyond my 1970's school years, my mother, Elizabeth, wore a bracelet engraved with a soldier's name.
+Through and beyond my 1970's school years, my mother, Elizabeth, like 5 million others, wore a bracelet engraved with a soldier's name.
 "As the mother of teenagers, I was so sorry--and yet so proud, to wear it," she shared.

 Sue Scott wore a bracelet with Doug's name, but being vocal about her missing brother was not always easy.
 Captain Ferguson's status was Missing In Action (MIA) until a military review board amended it a few years later to: Presumed Killed In Action.
 Sue said, "the abnormal became normal; my focus was always broader than my own loss.
 I was driven to keep the issue alive," even as emotions about the Vietnam War ran hot.